iquiw/company-ghc/README.rst

    .. image:: images/hoogle-search.png
       :alt: Hoogle search completion

-   If hoogle search completion failed by async timeout, increase the value of ``company-async-timeout`` (default 2).

    If you want to get more search results at a time, increase the value of ``company-ghc-hoogle-search-limit`` (default 20).

 Note